Orelbenr/cryptopals-writeups/Set7_Hashes/README.md

 Our goal is to create a JS snippet that alerts "Ayo, the Wu is back!" and hashes to the same value.

-We can use a length extension attack as we did in the last challenge - building a message that starts with our new message, and append the previous message, such that the MAC is preserved.
+We can use a length extension attack as we did in the last challenge - building a message that starts with our new message and appending the previous message, such that the MAC is preserved.

 We start with the desired snippet (the comment allows us to append the snippet without affecting the execution):
 ```python